bipknit/soarerConverter/README.md

     The actuation point is highly predictable; your fingers “learn” exactly when a key activates.

 Many typists find it more satisfying and accurate than most modern switches.

+## 3. The Sound

+The Model M’s click isn’t just loud — it’s rich and tonal.
+It sounds mechanical in the purest sense, almost like a typewriter, and provides strong aural feedback that reinforces the tactile feel.
+*(Though it’s not office-friendly — it’s very loud!)*

 # Step 1: Gathering the model number and certain info